borgbackup/borg/docs/faq.rst

 corruption may occur.
 If you can't afford to lose the repo, it's strongly recommended that you perform repair on a copy of the repo.

-In other words, the warning is there to emphasize that |project_name| will:
+In other words, the warning is there to emphasize that |project_name|:
-  - Perform automated routines that will modify your backup repository
+  - will perform automated routines that modify your backup repository.
-  - May not actually fix the problem you are experiencing
+  - Might not actually fix the problem you are experiencing.
-  - In very rare cases, may further corrupt your repository
+  - might, in very rare cases, further corrupt your repository.

 In the case of malfunctioning hardware, such as a drive or USB hub corrupting data when read or written, it's best to diagnose and fix the